NREL/ROSCO/docs/source/api_change.rst

 The line number corresponds to the resulting line number after all changes are implemented.
 Thus, be sure to implement each in order so that subsequent line numbers are correct.

-2.7.0 to develop
+2.7.0 to 2.8.0
 -------------------------------
 Optional Inputs
 - ROSCO now reads in the whole input file and searches for keywords to set the inputs.
 Blank spaces and specific ordering are no longer required.
 - Input requirements depend on control modes.
-E.g., open loop inputs are not required if `OL_Mode = 0`` IPC Saturation Modes
+E.g., open loop inputs are not required if `OL_Mode = 0`` Cable Control
-- Added options for saturating the IPC command with the peak shaving limit Active wake control
+- Can control OpenFAST cables (MoorDyn or SubDyn) using ROSCO Structural Control
+- Can control OpenFAST structural control elements (ServoDyn) using ROSCO Active wake control
 - Added Active Wake Control (AWC) implementation

 ====== =================    ======================================================================================================================================================================================================
-New in ROSCO develop
+New in ROSCO 2.8.0
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Line    Input Name           Example Value
 ====== =================    ======================================================================================================================================================================================================